vijayrajpanchall/matic-docs/docs/supernets/operate/local-blockchain.md

 ## Next Steps

 Congratulations on successfully deploying a local blockchain with PolyBFT consensus!
-This is a crucial step towards creating a fully functional Supernet that acts as a sidechain to PoS mainnet.
+This is a crucial step towards creating a fully functional Supernet that acts as a childchain to PoS mainnet.

 To continue your Supernet journey, try deploying a [local Supernet in bridge-mode using a demo Geth instance](/docs/supernets/operate/supernets-local-deploy-supernet).